Banks look to invest in FX again as scandals fade

 "Bonuses undoubtedly have come down," he says.
 "Whereas in the past some dealers would be expecting total remuneration of 5-10 percent or possibly more of annual trading profit and loss, it's now more like 2.5 percent or even less."

-That means a senior trader who brings in revenue worth $25 million-$30 million for a bank and might have expected to earn $1.5 million in the past, is looking at $700,000-$800,000.
+That means a senior trader who brings in revenue worth $25 million-$30 million (£16.1 million - £19.4 million) for a bank and might have expected to earn $1.5 million in the past, is looking at $700,000-$800,000.
 While that shift looks to have bottomed out, it has made base salary more important and made it harder for senior people to move.

 "I don't think anyone will be hiring aggressively, but you are seeing some more movement now," said a source at one of the top five currency trading banks.